davidkarnowski/HustleYourCity/README.md

 - Encourage resource prioritization where service lags occur.
 - Recognize departments and staff who perform exceptionally well.

-If you don’t like this project, you might have to answer for the services being rendered.

 ---

 ## License